zerotacg/generic/readme.md

 ## Thanks

-Based on original configs from [ansible-lanparty](https://github.com/ti-mo/ansible-lanparty).
+ - Based on original configs from [ansible-lanparty](https://github.com/ti-mo/ansible-lanparty).
+ - Everyone on [/r/lanparty](https://reddit.com/r/lanparty) who has provided feedback and helped people with this.
+ - UK LAN Techs for all the support.

 ## License